jimmay5469/jimmay5469.github.io/_includes/resume.md

 #### Cincinnati Ember Meetup
 _July 2015 - March 2017_

-- Led and organized monthly meetups of 5-20 developers
+- Hosted and facilitated monthly meetups of 5-20 developers, giving 4+ talks and recruiting members to give talks as well
-- Taught Ember.js to many members of the local development community
+- Taught 30+ members of the local development community to use Ember.js and Ember Data
-- Helped other Ember.js developers in the community troubleshoot problems they were having in their applications
+- Built and troubleshooted 10+ advanced Ember.js codebases with members of the local Ember.js community

 Education